 The goal is to emphasize and celebrate your family, no matter how untraditional that family may be.
 Turn this into a day of joy rather than one of sadness and regret.

 By acknowledging Father’s Day, you are showing your child that this is a subject that doesn’t have to be off-limits.
-And that’s huge for them!
-To know they can share with you whatever it is they might be feeling about the father who isn’t there.
+It’s huge for them to know they can share with you whatever it is they might be feeling about the father who isn’t there.

 Be prepared for them to test that by bringing up some of the harder questions this Father’s Day.
 Don’t push them to do so, but leave the door open and set yourself up for success by thinking about how you might answer those questions in a truthful, age-appropriate way.